imixs/imixs-cloud/doc/STORAGE.md

 <img src="images/storage-longhorn-01.png" />

+## Quick Setup

+For a quick setup check the file /management/longhorn/002-ingress.yaml.
+This file will provide a placeholder for the Longhonr Web UI.
+If you have setup this file to your needs you can start Longhorn within the Imixs-Cloud with:

+	$ kubectl apply -f management/longhorn/

+For a more detailed setup guide see the following sections.

 ## Setup of Longhorn

 Longhorn is a cloud native distributed block storage for Kubernetes.
 Longhorn delivers simplified, easy to deploy and upgrade, 100% open source, cloud-native persistent block storage without the cost overhead of open core or proprietary alternatives.
 This makes Longhorn very easy to integrate in a kubernets cluster.